- My LS

 The EU’s 5th Money Laundering Directive broadened the criteria for the EC in assessing high-risk third countries.

-Twenty-eight countries have currently been identified as high-risk third countries for money laundering and terrorist financing.
+Twenty-two countries have currently been identified as high-risk third countries for money laundering and terrorist financing.
 They are:

 - The Bahamas